Lindores Abbey

 Lindores Abbey was a Tironensian abbey on the outskirts of Newburgh in Fife, Scotland.
-Now a reduced ruin, it lies on the southern banks of the River Tay, about 1 mi north of the village of Lindores and is a scheduled ancient monument.
+Now a reduced ruin, it lies on the southern banks of the River Tay, about 1 mi north of the village of Lindores and is a scheduled monument.

 The abbey was founded as a daughter house of Kelso Abbey in 1191 (some sources say 1178), by David, Earl of Huntingdon, on land granted to him by his brother William the Lion.
 The first abbot was Guido, Prior of Kelso, under whom the buildings were mostly completed.
 The church, dedicated to the Blessed Virgin and St. Andrew, was 195 ft long, with transepts 110 ft long.
 Edward I of England, John Balliol, David II, and James III were among the monarchs who visited Lindores at different times.
 The Abbey ceased operation in 1559.

-The Lindores Abbey distillery re-opened in 2017 and began distilling scotch whisky by December of that year.
-It is operated by the McKenzie Smith family.

 History

 David Stewart, Duke of Rothesay, who died during imprisonment at Falkland Palace in 1402, was buried at the Abbey.

 The abbey was sacked by a mob from Dundee in 1543, and again by John Knox and his supporters in 1559.
-According to one report, they "overthrew the altars, broke up statues, burned the books and vestments and made them cast aside their monkish habits".
+According to Knox, the Protestants overthrew the altars, broke up statues, burned the books and vestments and made them cast aside their monkish habits.